google/patchfield/README.md

 Patchfield repository includes a utility library that performs buffer size adaptation for audio modules that use synthesis techniques or audio libraries that cannot operate at the native buffer size.

+Apps that use Patchfield should launch with launch mode ``singleTask``.
+This deviates from the usual recommendations for Android development, but it is necessary for the navigation model of Patchfield.

 Latency
 -------